podchasova11/mobile-testing-interview-questions/README.md

 The package name convention is usually <code>com.app.company.project</code>.
 Once I know the package name, I run command <code>adb uninstall <package_name></code> to uninstall the app by that package name.
 The expected output is <code>Success</code>, and the app is gone from the device.

+## I want to capture a screenshot.
+How can I do it with an adb command?

+Frequently, I need to capture a screenshot of the AUT on a mobile device to support my bug ticket.
+I use the <code>screencap</code> command in the following format:

+		% adb shell screencap /sdcard/image_name.png

+For example:

+		% adb pull /sdcard/image_name.png ~/Documents
+		/sdcard/image_name.png: 1 file pulled, 0 skipped 13.5 MB/s(177438 bytes in 0.013s)

+Not every Android device supports the JPEG format, some Samsung devices do.
+The official image file extension on Android is .png.
+The output will tell you about failure, but won’t return any info about success.
+That’s normal.

+First I take a screenshot, then I exit the <code>shell</code> and copy the file to my computer.

+There is a shortcut to execute <code>screencap</code> and file retrieval in one single command, which works on macOS and Windows:

+		adb exec-out screencap -p > ~/Documents/image_name.png

+The <code>-p</code> flag forces the file to be generated in the PNG format.
+This option is recommended on macOS, because it’s common when the file gets saved with the .png extension, but cannot be opened as a PNG file.
+On Windows, the <code>-p</code> option may not be required.

+The following shortcut only works on macOS:

+		adb shell screencap -p > ~/Documents/image_name.png

+Unfortunately, there is no equivalent trick for the <code>screenrecord</code> command.

 ## I want to capture a video.
 How can I do it with an adb command?

 You can use the _screenrecord_ command, which is an ADB shell utility to capture a video of the screen on an Android device (Android 4.4 (API level 19) and higher).
 The utility records screen activity to an MPEG-4 file.
 To do this, follow these steps: